joshbegley/nyt-latest/README.md

 **Notre Dame final thoughts: What we learned from Indiana — and what it means for Georgia**\
-`An easy win over Indiana is over, and what's coming against Georgia is the most consequential of Freeman’s three-year tenure at Notre Dame.`\
+`An easy win over Indiana is over, and what's coming against Georgia is the most consequential of Marcus Freeman’s tenure at Notre Dame.`\
 https://nytimes.com/athletic/6015786/2024/12/23/notre-dame-indiana-playoff-georgia/

 **Will You Have a White Christmas This Year?**\